Magna Carta Liberatum

 Not long after his humiliation at the hands of the Pope, John once again went on campaign in France and with the same disastrous results as before.
 Routed at the Battle of Bouvines he lost most of what remained of his possessions in France.
 For many of his Barons tired of the burden of taxation, the lack of respect for their rank, the trampling of their feudal rights, and the arbitrary expropriation of their property it was the final straw and on 14 January 1215, the rebel Barons along with leading members of the clergy led by Archbishop of Canterbury Stephen Langton confronted the King in London.

 The Barons arrived not only with their demands but in full armour to which John took offence and so refused to negotiate with them, though he did with Stephen Langton granting the Church a separate Charter.
-But in all other matters he remained intransigent and the talks broke up with harsh words and in ill-temper.
+But in all other matters he remained intransigent, and the talks broke up with harsh words and in ill-temper.

 The last best chance of a settlement had been lost and the rebel Barons departed to their estates in high dudgeon and prepared for war.
 In the meantime, John had recalled William Marshal, Earl of Pembroke, from the exile into which he had earlier sent him to rally those Barons still loyal.

 Still physically imposing and vigorous despite being almost 70 years of age William Marshal was renowned for his courage, his honesty, and his integrity.
-Indeed, he was considered to be the very epitome of chivalry and with the respect even of his enemies Marshal was the only man John could conceivably turn to.
+Indeed, he was the very epitome of chivalry and with the respect even of his enemies Marshal was the only man John could conceivably turn to.
 But for the time being at least there was little he could do.

 When the opposing sides met on the Field of Runnymede on 15 June 1215, it was as two armed camps with battle seeming as likely as compromise but then John, not for the first time in his life, having gathered his forces declined to fight.
 Ever mistrustful, even of those who had proffered their support and had turned up armed in his defence he decided on this occasion discretion to be the better part of valour and would unlike six months earlier in London negotiate a Barons Charter.

 For four days John would listen to a litany of complaints often in bad temper sometimes in sullen silence but rarely with any sincerity.
 It was after all just another Charter, and such Charters were commonplace in Medieval Europe - but this one would be different.
-Although most of its Articles, or Clauses, deal with feudal rights, ostensibly the property rights of a privileged few, the Free Men referred to in the preamble for the first time saw an anointed King answerable only to God also be made subject to the law of the land.
+Although most of its articles Clauses deal with feudal rights, ostensibly the property rights of a privileged few, the Free Men referred to in the preamble for the first time saw an anointed King answerable only to God also be made subject to the law of the land.

 Article 39 and 40 (The Justice Clause)